koenrane/KR-new-site/content/reward-is-not-the-optimization-target.md

 Therefore, _reward is not the optimization target_ in two senses:

 1. Deep reinforcement learning agents will not come to intrinsically and primarily value their reward signal; reward is not _the trained agent’s_ optimization target.
 2. Utility functions express the _relative goodness_ of outcomes.
 Reward _is not best understood_ as being a kind of utility function.
 Reward has the mechanistic effect of _chiseling cognition into the agent's network_.
-Therefore, properly understood, reward does not express relative goodness and is therefore _not an optimization target at all._
+Therefore, properly understood, reward does not express relative goodness and _does not automatically describe the values of the trained AI_.

 # Reward probably won’t be a deep RL agent’s primary optimization target